andreasebbehoj/ebbehoej.dk/content/post/the-mighty-loop/index.md

 ```
 Now histograms and t-tests are repeated for all variables in the varlist (price mpg headroom etc), by referring to the _var_.
 Writing this loop was way faster than copying the same lines of code for all variables.
 And if we decide to change the layout of the histogram or add more code, we only have to change the code within the loop instead of changing 200 lines of copy/paste.
 Smart.

 Note, that `display` actually isn't necessary for this loop to run.
-I just prefer to start loops with the `display` command, so Stata tells which variable it is currently processing.
+I just prefer to start loops with the `display` command, so Stata tells me which variable it is currently processing.
 This is helpful if (when!) you need debug some unforeseen error in your loop.

-See below for more examples on what you can do with loops.

 ### Example: Export results from tables
 While the example above is pretty neat, it would be nice if the p-values from the t-test were stored somewhere, so we don't have to manually copy-paste from Stata's output into our paper/table/whatever.
 This can be achieved by running the same loop as above but exporting results to a txt file: